WpThemeDev/xidipity/readme.txt

 experience, Xidipity leverages the latest web technologies to deliver fast performance which include the use of the Cloudflare content delivery network  and compressed local resource files.
 For those who like to customize the details of their blog design Xidity includes the Tailwind CSS framework.
 Sidebar, no sidebar, custom menus, translation ready, and SEO friendly.
-See it in action at "Xidipity.com".
+See it in action at "xidipity.com" or the knowledge base at "doc.xidipity.com".

 * Mobile-first responsive layout
 * Greater control over text formatting